abhay-lal/Number-plate-recognition/README.md

 pip install -r packages.txt
 ```

-Running Streamlit scripts is incredibly easy.
+* Running Streamlit scripts is incredibly easy.
 All you need to do is enter the following line in your terminal.

 ```bash
 streamlit run app.py
 ```
+## Application
+* Parking
+* Access Control
+* Tolling
+* Border Control
+* Stolen Cars
+* Traffic Control

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.